platformsh/platformsh-docs/docs/src/other/changelog/2022/january.md

   - "**Services:** PHP 8.1 and Redis 6.2 now available"
   - "**Blog:** FastAPI and asynchronous profiling, Laravel integrations, and shareable activities"
   - "**Templates:** New Symfony and Strapi v4 templates"
+  - "**Documentation:** New guides for Ruby troubleshooting and sanitizing databases of PII, plus updates to the WordPress Redis guide."
 ---

 {{< changelog/header >}}